 Currently working in my 5th scrum team at a client's site in the role as scrum master.
 I did presentations to various units within the client's organisation making them aware of what scrum is and how it affects the way things are currently done.
 They have now established a second scrum team which has been working on another high profile stategic project.
 I initially became the scrum master for that second team but managed to persuade them to hire a permanent scrum master which I could coach immediately.
 This team has now been operarational for 6 months and the new scrum master is now extremely capable of running the team on his own.

-Attended the SA scrum gatherings (2010, 2011 & 2013).
-Also completed the course Leading Self-Organising Teams in 2012 (Scrumsense) and the DAD (disciplined agile delivery - Scott Ambler and Ass.) in 2013.
+Attended the SA scrum gatherings (2010 - 2015).
+Also completed the following courses, Advance Scrum Master (Growing Agile), Leading Self-Organising Teams in 2012 (Scrumsense) and the DAD (disciplined agile delivery - Scott Ambler and Ass.) in 2013.
 I also play an integral role in facilitating agile/ scrum coaching sessions.
 People from different companies attend these sessions (2 hours bi-weekly).
 The coaching sessions have been running for the last 3 years now.
 I'm also a regular attendee at the monthly SUGSA (scrum user group South Africa) sessions.
 Most recently I've been given the role of establishing an agile competency within our organisation.
 This is my current challenge.